grishkam/QuickFigures/UserGuide/User Guide.md

 -	**Ideal number of columns** field.
 A user sets a limit on the number of columns created.
 The newly created panels are not to occupy more than the number of columns set here.
 -	**Frames and Slices tab** If any of the multidimensional images used for the figure contain more than a single time frame or more than a single optical section, this tab will appear.
 A user can change what frames or slices are used by typing into the field.
 One can type the numbers as a list, write in a range or a formula (examples are shown in the dialog).
 A separate subtab for each source image will appear.
 If the source image(s) contain one channel and many frames or slices, the dialog will open with this tab in focus.
 #### Channel Use Dialog
-The Channel Use Dialog allows the user to change how the channels are merged to create the image panels.
+The **Channel Use** Dialog allows the user to change how the channels are merged to create the image panels.
 Although it contains similar options to the Re-create panels dialog, the channel use dialog only changes how existing panels appear and does not create new panels nor delete old ones.
-Options in this dialog include Channel Color Mode, Don’t Merge These Channel(s) and a Merge Each Channel With.
+Options in this dialog include **Channel Color Mode**, **Don’t Merge These Channel(s)** and a **Merge Each Channel With**.
 Each work as described above for the re-create panels dialog.
 #### Display Range Dialog
 Display range dialog windows are used to change the display range for one or more channels.
 A user can open them using popup menus that appear when one right clicks on an image.
 These menu items are equivalent to the “Min/Max…” and “Window/Level…” commands in ImageJ.
 The window functions similarly to the ImageJ versions except that both merged images and split channel panels are adjusted in the same way.
 Depending on which channels are present in the image panel that was clicked on, these dialogs may have multiple tabs for different channels.
 Depending on which popup menu was used to open these windows, the adjustments may apply to either one source image or multiple source images.
 The target images for a display range dialog do not change while the dialog is open (unlike the ImageJ equivalent).
 #### Crop Dialog